With so many things to do in Shinjuku, it's easy to see why so many travellers add this vibrant district it to their Tokyo itinerary.

 There is a small entry fee to access the Shinjuku Gyoen (200 yen) and note that it closes at 16:30 (last entry at 16:00).

-I’ve already told you about the beautiful Shinjuku Gyoen; well, the Central Park is yet another green corner in the middle of one of Tokyo’s busiest districts.
-The Central Park tends to be used as a lunch spot by many salary men and career women who work in the nearby skyscrapers.
+Shinjuku Central Park is another green corner in the middle of one of Tokyo’s busiest districts.
+Shinjuku Central Park tends to be used as a lunch spot by many salarymen and career women who work in the nearby skyscrapers.

-Also known as the Memory Lane (Omoide Yokocho), this is a really small and cosy network of small streets dotted with bars and restaurants where you can sit down, grab a beer and some delicious yakitori.
-Although the name otherwise suggests, this is not a place full of drunken people which use the alley when nature calls.
+Also known as the Memory Lane, is a really small and cosy network of small streets dotted with bars and restaurants where you can sit down, grab a beer and some delicious yakitori.
+Although the name otherwise suggests, this is not a place full of drunken people who use the alley when nature calls.

 It’s a colourful place where locals go to eat and drink.
 I’m going to admit it that I didn’t actually sit down for food here, as the name put me off a little, but I definitely recommend this place for a stroll if nothing else.
 It’s something about it which makes it quite unique.

 Even on a rainy day, you can walk around in this area as most streets are partially covered.

 No trip to Shinjuku is complete without a stroll through Asia’s largest entertainment district: Kabukicho.
 There is a lot to do here, especially at night, depending on what you are after.
 You can have dinner in a Robot Restaurant, enjoy some cocktails in a hostess bar, take a new lover to a love hotel or get a relaxing (or erotic) massage.

 You can find the perfect karaoke bar for you and your friends, eat tonnes of good street food, shop for cheap trainers or just walk around to capture some really great photo shots.